hackolade/fetch/README.md

 1. Start the application with `npm run test:app:proxy-basic-auth`.
 It should render all connections with a green background.
 Note that you won't be prompted for credentials because we hardcoded them.
 1. Turn off the proxy.
 Delete the Windows credential that you created.

-## Test connection through a proxy configured via a PAC file
+### [OS] Test connection through a proxy configured via a PAC file

+In this case, the app connects to the server through the proxy that is returned by a PAC file that has been configured in the OS.

 :warning: **Linux**: PAC files are not natively supported by Linux, aka you cannot set `HTTP_PROXY` or `HTTPS_PROXY` to the URL of a PAC file.
 Linux requires the application itself to provide support for PAC files.
 That's because PAC files were originally meant to be used by browsers (see [here](https://en.wikipedia.org/wiki/Proxy_auto-config)).
 That's why they are JavaScript files.